 The City of College Station conducted sampling at a segment of Wolf Pen Creek and utilized waterway data collected by the Texas Master Naturalist Brazos Valley Chapter (TMNBV), a volunteer group.
-Data of sampling from 2023 can be found on the Texas Stream Team website for sites 81263, 81262, and 81264.
+Data of sampling in 2024 can be found on the Texas Stream Team website for sites 81263, 81262, 81264, 81245, 81244, and 81823.
 Results from individual sites are used to monitor creek health and can serve as indicators of possible illicit discharges or SSOs.

-Best management practices were implemented to increase public awareness of bacteria pollution and ways to reduce it.
-The City also publicizes a hotline number for citizens to report illegal discharge/dumping and organizes volunteer cleanups through the Adopt-A-Street and Adopt-A-Greenway programs.
+Best management practices were implemented to increase public awareness of bacterial pollution and ways to reduce it.
+The City also publicizes a hotline number for citizens to report illegal discharge/dumping and organizes volunteer cleanups through the Adopt-A-Street program.